-Instructions and claim forms are located at: https://commercialtravelers.com/media/316022/form-2015w.pdf or obtained from the school nurse or coach.
+Instructions and claim forms can be obtained from the school nurse or coach.

 For accidents occurring during sports play or practice, part A of the claim form must be completed by a representative of the school.
 This can be the coach, the school nurse, an administrator or staff supervising an intramural or sport club; usually whoever was supervising the student at the time of the injury.
 The parent/legal guardian is responsible for completing the remainder of the form and submitting to the insurance company.
 When a student athletic injury occurs the claims process should be started immediately.